 RECR 461.
-Internship in Recreation, Sports, and Leisure Administration

-Varied practical on-the-job experience in one of many recreation agencies (for example, public-recreation departments, YM/YWCA, Boys/Girls Clubs, church recreation programs, camps).
+Internship in Recreation, Sports, and Leisure Administration (12 Hours) Variable credit Varied practical on-the-job experience in one of many recreation agencies (for example, public-recreation departments, YM/YWCA, Boys/Girls Clubs, church recreation programs, camps).
 Students are supervised in directing, supervising, and managing recreation activities.
 Credit up to twelve hours.